Supreme Court Rules Unions Can't Charge 'Fair Share' Fees To Non-Members

 CHICAGO (CBS/AP) — In a ruling that could financially cripple labor unions representing government workers, The Supreme Court has overturned a 40-year-old ruling that allows public sector unions to collect fees from non-members to cover the costs of negotiating contracts for all employees.

-The lead plaintiff in the case is Illinois state worker Mark Janus, who objected to the $45 monthly “fair share” fees deducted from his paycheck as dues to the American Federation of State, County and Municipal Employees labor union.
-Janus argued the fees violated workers’ free speech rights, by forcing them to subsidize unions whose political activities they might disagree with.
+The court essentially agreed with Janus’s argument, saying forcing him and other workers who decline to join state employee unions violates their right to free speech.

+The ruling could deal a major financial blow to public employee unions, which make big money political donations, largely to democrats.
+In short, the ruling represents a serious body blow to democrats in Illinois and other states, who have come to depend on big money and manpower from labor unions at election time.

-Rauner and Janus were at the Supreme Court on Wednesday in anticipation of the court’s ruling.
+Rauner had been in Washington the past three days, in anticipation of the Janus case ruling.

-In a tweet shortly after the court’s decision was announced, Rauner called the ruling a “great victory for state employees and Illinois taxpayers.
+Rauner has said the Janus ruling would help bring significant change in Springfield, touting the case as a major achievement as he seeks a second term.

+“It is an historic victory for freedom of speech and freedom of affiliation for public sector employees.
+It is also an historic victory for taxpayers, who for too long have borne the unfair excessive costs inherent in the conflict of interests between government union leaders and politicians,” Rauner said.

 AFSCME officials said the ruling would not stop union members from standing together for fair pay and benefits for all working people.